Meckel's cartilage: Evolution

 Meckel's cartilage is a piece of cartilage from which the mandibles (lower jaws) of vertebrates evolved.
-Originally it was the lower of two cartilages which supported the first branchial arch in early fish.
+Originally it was the lower of two cartilages which supported the first branchial arch in early fish (the other being the palatoquadrate).
 Then it grew longer and stronger, and acquired muscles capable of closing the developing jaw.
+Embryonic evidence suggests it represents the serial homologue of the ceratobranchials.